-Be careful about calling Bonhomme a mascot.
-He is so much more!
-To the Québecois, Bonhomme is as real as you, or me…or the Tooth Fairy.
+Bonhomme is much more than just a snowman.
+To the Québecois, Bonhomme is as real as you, or me…or the Tooth Fairy!

 Every year during Carnaval, Bonhomme is given the key to Québec City, and during that time, strange things happen.